luigibonati/ase/doc/ase/optimize.rst

 ClimbFixInternals
 -----------------
-The :class:`ClimbFixInternals` optimizer can be used to climb a reaction coordinate defined using the :class:`~ase.constraints.FixInternals` class.
+The :class:`BFGSClimbFixInternals` optimizer can be used to climb a reaction coordinate defined using the :class:`~ase.constraints.FixInternals` class.

 .. module:: ase.optimize.climbfixinternals

-.. autoclass:: ClimbFixInternals
+.. autoclass:: BFGSClimbFixInternals

    .. automethod:: get_projected_forces
    .. automethod:: get_scaled_fmax